 UCD uses a wide spectrum of data sets to inform decision making across and at different levels within the institution, in order to collect, analyse and use relevant information about programmes and other activities to assure and enhance the quality of those activities.
 The University Strategy 2015-2020 sets out ten Strategic Objectives which have been agreed as the basis upon which the University will achieve its vision over this period.
-For each objective, a number of Key Performance Indicators (KPIs) are being developed, and a process has been undertaken to define and agree targets for each KPI.
+A total of 32 Key Performance Indicators (KPIs) have thus far been identified to measure progress against the ten 'Strategic Objectives', and a process has been undertaken to define and agree targets for each KPI.
 This process involves the analysis of the institution's own data, identification of appropriate benchmark universities (both national and international) and the setting of appropriate targets to measure success against the ten Strategic Objectives, which are:

-- 1. Increase the quality, quantity and impact of our research, scholarship and innovation; - ${\rm 2.}$ Provide an educational experience that defines international best practice; - 3.
+- 1. Increase the quality, quantity and impact of our research, scholarship and innovation; - 2.
+Provide an educational experience that defines international best practice; - 3.
 Consolidate and strengthen our core disciplines; - 4.
 Conduct strong interdisciplinary research and education in important areas of global need; - 5.
 Attract and retain an excellent and diverse cohort of students, faculty and staff; - 6.
 Build our engagement locally, nationally and internationally; - 7.
 Develop and strengthen our university community; - 8.
 Further develop world-class facilities to support the vision; - 9.
 Adopt governance, management and budgetary structures which enable the vision; - 10.
 Overcome financial, human resource management and other external constraints.